dbtek/blog/_posts/2014-05-05-start-testing-with-angular-js.md

 You can set which browser to be launched on `karma.conf.js` within this line: `browsers: ['Chrome']`.

 ###Further
-`yeoman-angular` generator promises much more than these.
+Yeoman Angular generator promises much more than these.
 There are plenty of [sub-generators](https://github.com/yeoman/generator-angular#generators) available within this generator.

 For example, running `yo angular:route user` generates a controller on `/app/controllers/main.js` with name `MainCtrl`, a view under `/app/views/user.html` and a unit test on `/test/spec/controllers/main.js`.
 Also adds route configurations to `/app/scripts/app.js`.